-Changing the skin has a lot to do with product, diet and lifestyle.
-BUT on top of that, skin tools are a great way to get that extra boost by driving product, draining lymph, increasing blood flow etc. Each of these tools benefits the skin in a different and unique way.
-So in the name of Kinda Obsessed, it’s only fair that I officially spill the beans.
+Changing the skin has a lot to do with products (like organic retinol for example), diet, and lifestyle.
+BUT on top of that, skin facial tools are a great way to get that extra boost.
+They drive product, drain lymph, increase blood flow and more.
+Keep reading for my top picks, their benefits and discount codes to save!

 First up?
-Jade Rollers.
-Jade rolling feels euphoric on clean skin as a facial massager—especially around my jaw line which tends to hold a lot of tension.
+Jade rollers.
+Jade rolling feels euphoric on clean skin as a facial massager—especially around my jawline which tends to hold a lot of tension.
 Use the small end around your eyes and temples and the larger end for the bigger parts of your face.

-But jade rolling isn’t just a feel-good practice – when you use it right, you can see immediate results.
+But jade rolling isn’t just a feel-good practice.
+When you use it right, you can see immediate results.
 Jayde Covenant, spa manager and aesthetician at Alchemie explains, “It revs up circulation, de-puffs, improves skin elasticity and since it promotes lymphatic drainage, it’s detoxifying.”

-Julie Clark, founder of Province Apothecary clarifies, “The bodies lymphatic system has a few main functions including being responsible for ridding the body of toxins through lymph fluid which carries waste away from tissues via an extensive system of vessels.
+Julie Clark, founder of Province Apothecary clarifies, “The body’s lymphatic system has a few main functions including being responsible for ridding the body of toxins through lymph fluid which carries waste away from tissues via an extensive system of vessels.
 A buildup of lymph fluid in the face can result in dull, tired-looking, puffy skin.”

 I like this video that talks about the benefits of jade rolling, how to roll and especially how to target lymphatic drainage.
 Bookmark it, it’s a good one.